Avery Index FAQ

 How do I get access to the Avery Index?

-If you are a Columbia University alumni or Library Friend, click here.
-Click on Avery Index to Architectural Periodicals: Alumni Edition (EBSCO).
-You will be asked to authenticate yourself using an active Columbia alumni/Friends UNI and password.
+If you are a Columbia University alumni, click here to access the Avery Index: Alumni Edition (access via EBSCO).
+You will be asked to authenticate yourself using an active Columbia alumni UNI and password.

 If you are NOT a Columbia affiliate, you must check with your university library, public library or company IT department to determine if there is a subscription and how to access the Avery Index.

 How does my institution subscribe to the Avery Index?